IMuhim/Python-Keylogger/index.md

             print("Error getting char")
 ```

-# Main code
+# Main Code

-This block of code sets up the keyboard listener, starts it running in the background, and then keeps the main program running indefinitely (or until the user decides to end it by pressing Enter).
+This block of code sets up the keyboard listener, starts it running in the background, by creating a new _Listener_ object from the _keyboard_ module.
+The _on_press_ parameter is set to the _keyPressed_ function we defined earlier.
+This means that every time a key is pressed, the _keyPressed_ function will be called with the key as its argument.
+The main program runs indefinitely (or until the user decides to end it by pressing Enter).
 This allows the script to continuously monitor and log keystrokes for as long as it's left running.

 ```python
 # Check if this script is being run directly (not imported)